greysquirr3l/bishoujo-huntress/docs/OSSF_SECURITY_BASELINES.md

 ### 1. Static Analysis & Linting

 - Run `make lint` to check for code quality, security, and style issues (uses `golangci-lint` with security linters enabled).
+- If you do not have `golangci-lint` installed, the Makefile will install it automatically (see README for details).
 - Run `gosec ./...` for Go security static analysis.
 - Run `govulncheck ./...` for Go vulnerability scanning.